Zero-pointed manifolds: Duality

-\begin{remark} Recall the central Question~\ref{main-question}, asking for conditions for when the universal transformation $\int_{(-)}\cA_+ \to \int^{(-)^\neg} \cA^+$ is an equivalence.
-Evaluating on $\RR^n_+$ and $(\RR^n)^+$ we see that a necessary condition is that $\cA$ is a Koszul duality.
-As we will see, in controlable enough situations, this is a sufficient condition.
+\begin{remark} Recall the central Question~\ref{main-question}, asking for conditions for when the universal transformation $\int_{(-)}\cA_+ \to \int^{(-)} \cA^+$ is an equivalence.
+Evaluating on $\RR^n_+$ and $(\RR^n)^+$, we see that a necessary condition is that $\cA$ is a Koszul duality.
+As we will see, in controlled situations, this is a sufficient condition as well.

 \end{remark}